bunnie/iris-integration/system-specifications.md

 While tamper-resistance meausures also provide a measure of tamper-evidence, checking for tampering would require the user to disassemble the product and inspect the internal epoxy seal.
 Thus for applications where tamper-evidence is desired, a field-inspectable seal on the outer case is recommended.

-It is recommended to use a hybrid seal that features both a quick and easy check, as well as a thorough but slower check.
-Such a seal can be prepared by using fibrous paper that has bears the user's signature (or some other equivalently recognizeable symbol to the user).
+It is recommended to use a hybrid seal that features two paths for inspection: one path is quick and easy, and the other path is slow but thorough.
+Such a seal can be prepared by using a visibly fibrous paper that has bears the user's signature (or some other equivalently recognizeable symbol to the user).
 The fibrous paper is then lacquered over the primary seam on the case using a clear nail polish or equivalent adhesive.

 The seal is inspected using a hybrid of two methods:
 - An imperfect but easy inspection of the seal relying on the user's innate human ability to recognize their own inscription.
 - A robust but more complicated method which relies on comparing the individual fibers in the underlying paper.
 While such patterns of fiber are difficult to copy, such comparisons are time consuming.
-The inspection process may be accelerated by using an image processing app that runs on a less trusted device.
+The inspection process may be accelerated with aid of an image processing application that runs on a less trusted device.

 In practice, a user would routinely perform the quick and dirty inspection using their own eyes and human judgment, and perform the more detailed but secure machine-assisted inspection only when surreptitious tampering has been suspected.